crux-eval/eval-arena/README.md

 ### Reading p-value and noise level from eval-arena
 Understandably, most people have better priorities than calculating p-values.
-Fortunately, according to our pairwise data, p-values on these datasets are predictable from the accuracy difference alone and you can estimate it from eval-arena data.
+Fortunately, p-values on these datasets are predictable from the accuracy difference alone and you can estimate it from eval-arena data.
 This can be seen visually from [this figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_accs_and_pvalues).
 The easiest way is to use the `p5_min` or `p5_max` values in the summary table.
-If more accuracy is desired, then you can get an estimate from [this difference vs. inconsistency figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_diff_vs_sum).
-Convert the percent difference to number of examples `|#A_win - #B_win|` in the dataset and look at which region of the plot it falls in.
-For example, a difference of 6 examples is not significant at a 0.2 level on HumanEval, whereas a difference of 12 is significant at a 0.2 level and a difference of 18 is significant at the 0.05 level.
+If other p-values are desired, then you can get an estimate from the [p-values vs difference figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_pvalue_vs_diff).
+For example, a 3% difference is unlikely to be significant at the 0.2 level on HumanEval, whereas a difference of 12 is significant at a 0.2 level and a difference of 18 is significant at the 0.05 level.
+The [difference vs. sum figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_diff_vs_sum) helped convince me that the noise across all matchups behaves predictably and the noise measurements are accurate and consistent across pairwise matchups.

 **Details about testing.**
 Let $A$ be the number of times model A won against model B and vice versa.
 The key observation from these thousands of comparisons is that for any pair of models A and B, there is always disagreements where $A + B > \sim 20$.
+That is, model A is never strictly better than model B on all examples across all benchmarks and all model pairs (if A and B had somewhat similar accuracies).
 This fact rules out significant results with a small $A-B$.
 If A beats B 10 times  without losing at all, that is more significant than if A won 55 times and B won 45 times out of 100 matches for the same difference of 10.
-The actual p-values are computed exactly as $1 - \text{Pr}[B < X < A]$ for $X \sim \text{bionom}(A+B, 0.5)$.
+The p-values are computed as $1 - \text{Pr}[B < X < A]$ for $X \sim \text{bionom}(A+B, 0.5)$.

 Since there is always enough disagreements $A+B$, this simple theory is well-justified and the $\chi^2$ approximations is accurate for all pairs.
 An acurate and interpretable test is then $(|A-B| - 1)^2 / (A + B) > \chi^2_{\alpha}$ for desired level $\alpha$, the resulting parabolas are plotted in [the difference vs. inconsistency figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_diff_vs_sum).
 Different treatment of ties and bootstrap gave similar answers.

-### Errors and cheats
+### Errors and memorization
 Evaluation set with mistakes can be annoying and it is very tempting to correct them.
 We test a method for detecting mistakes by finding examples that are anti-correlated with the overall model quality.
 MBPP/MBPP+ is a promising source of suspect problems, [here](https://crux-eval.github.io/eval-arena/ex_mbpp+.html#suspect) is the list.
 I manually inspected the 10 most suspect examples, and 7 of them are indeed wrong: